bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

     * There was at least one bid higher than the initial price.
 The higher bidder wins.
 We have a deal.

 Bid
-:   an offer (a certain price) for an item listed on the marketplace.
+:   An offer (a certain price) for an item listed on the marketplace.
 Only bids higher than the current highest price are accepted.

 Buyer

-:   A buyer tries to buy an item by bidding until the sell period expires.
+:   A buyer tries to buy an item by bidding until the sell period ends.

 ## Design

 The design of the example application is depicted in the following diagram.

 <ZoomImg src="/assets/tutorials/marketplace/marketplace.png"/>